Mr Paul Modi MD FRCS is a British, US and German-trained consultant cardiac surgeon with expertise in minimally invasive (keyhole) heart surgery.

 Mr Modi is one of only a handful of surgeons in the UK who regularly performs minimally invasive mitral valve surgery.

-He was trained in Cardiothoracic Surgery in the UK, US and Germany, and is on the Specialist Register of the General Medical Council (GMC no 4125879).
-Mr Modi has one of the largest practices of minimally invasive mitral valve repair / replacement in the UK, and is the only British heart surgeon formally trained in robotic mitral valve repair.
+He was trained in Cardiothoracic Surgery in the UK, US, Germany, Belgium and The Netherlands, and is on the Specialist Register of the General Medical Council (GMC no 4125879).
+Mr Modi performs over 120 mitral valve operations per year, possibly the largest practice of minimally invasive and conventional mitral valve repair / replacement in the UK, and is one of a couple of British heart surgeons formally trained in the US in robotic mitral valve repair and robotic coronary artery bypass graft surgery.
+He is a national and international trainer (proctor) in many of these techniques.

 Minimally techniques provide a huge number of benefits for patients such as minimal scarring, less pain and a reduced chance of post-operative wound infections, and they shorten the recovery period from open-heart surgery from about 3 months down to about 3 weeks.